Tonga – Guide for Backpackers

 Kayaking trips, snorkelling trips, sailing, and horse riding are all ways to enjoy Ha’apai.
 Many accommodation providers only offer these activities to their guests so it is a good idea to bear this in mind when choosing accommodation.
 However, if you want to stay on the island, the cheapest option is to camp, as there are no backpacker-style hostels.

-34 islands, 21 of which are in habited, 115 square kilometres is the size of the Vava’u’s main island, and 100% is how much fun you’ll have.
+34 islands, 21 of which are inhabited, 115 square kilometres is the size of the Vava’u’s main island, and 100% is how much fun you’ll have.

-The centre of Vava’u is Neiafu, which acts as a second capital of Tonga.
+The centre of Vava’u is Neiafu, which acts as the second capital of Tonga.
 All the city conveniences you could expect are here, as well as bars and cafes.
 With affordable hostels and close proximity to some of the most stunning sights in Tonga, Vava’u is a great base for backpackers.

 Some sights worth putting on your Tonga bucket list is walking to the top of Mount Talau, just five minutes from central Neiafu, to get a great perspective of the island.
 A couple of caves to check out are the underwater Mariners Cave (take your snorkel) and Swallows Cave, accessed by boat and home to hundreds of birds.